 Credit Union Failures

-Like banks, credit unions are also insured, but their coverage is administered by NCUA's (National Credit Union Administration) Asset Management and Assistance Center.
-Check here if you were part of a credit union that closed down and feel you may be owed money.
+Like banks, credit unions are also insured, but their coverage is administered by NCUA’s (National Credit Union Administration) Asset Management and Assistance Center.
+Check here if you were part of a closed credit union and feel you may be owed money.

 5. Unclaimed Money From Bankruptcy

-When a business or individual declares bankruptcy, usually their non-essential assets are liquidated to pay off creditors.
+When a business or individual declares bankruptcy, usually their non-essential assets are liquidated.
 In other cases, the business will remain operational and the profits will go towards paying off creditors.
-Either way, if you’re owed money from a bankruptcy declaration and haven’t received any payment, you should check the U.S. Courts Unclaimed Funds Locator.
+Either way, if you’re owed money from an organization’s bankruptcy declaration and haven’t received any payment, you should check the U.S. Courts Unclaimed Funds Locator.